Codubee/ExploreCitiesTTH4-6/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created by ___ during the Fall 2020 session of Codubee.
+This project was created by Aarushi Pandey, Gustavo Oviedo, Jerry Teng, Michael George, and Suleman Butta during the Fall 2020 session of Codubee.
 We built this project as a safe way to get people out of their homes and visiting local cities.
 Covid has made it difficult to travel by air, so this tool explores cities within driving distance of a given zip code.

 <!-- GETTING STARTED -->